AyraStelmaszewski/Portswigger-WebSecurityAcademy/Cheatsheet-Vulnerabilities.md

 ## Command injection
 A command injection permits the execution of arbitrary operating system commands by an attacker on the server hosting an application. <br> As a result, the application and all its data can be fully compromised. <br> The execution of these commands typically allows the attacker to gain unauthorized access or control over the application's environment and underlying system.

+## SQL Injection 0
+SQL injection (SQLi) is a web security vulnerability that allows an attacker to interfere with the queries that an application makes to its database.
+This can allow an attacker to view data that they are not normally able to retrieve.